 The Edmonton Oilers recently traded for defenseman Connor Murphy in a deal with the Chicago Blackhawks.
-This move bolsters Edmonton's defensive ability on the backend.
-And it gives the Blackhawks a pick they can use in their rebuilding process.
-However, this trade may not be the only one the two teams pull off before the 2026 NHL Trade Deadline passes.
+This move bolstered the Oilers' defensive ability on the backend while giving the Blackhawks a pick they can use in their rebuilding process.
+However, this trade isn't the only one the two teams have pulled off before the 2026 NHL Trade Deadline passes.

-The current framework involves the Oilers acquiring Dickinson, with 50% retained salary, and forward Colton Dach, according to NHL insider Frank Seravalli.
-In return, Chicago would receive winger Andrew Mangiapane and a protected 2027 first-round pick.
-Mangiapane has agreed to waive his no-trade clause, according to Pagnotta.
+The Oilers and Blackhawks have agreed on a trade involving veteran forward Jason Dickinson, as first reported by Elliotte Friedman.
+The framework involves the Oilers acquiring Dickinson, with 50% retained salary, and forward Colton Dach, according to NHL insider Frank Seravalli.
+In return, Chicago will receive winger Andrew Mangiapane and a protected 2027 first-round pick.
+Mangiapane has agreed to waive his no-trade clause, according to The Fourth Period's David Pagnotta.

 Dickinson is a reliable defensive center who isn't too far removed from a career-best offensive season.
 The Blackhawks veteran scored 22 goals and 35 points in 2023-24 for Chicago.
 Unfortunately, he hasn't come close to matching these totals in the last two seasons.